sphamba/smear-cursor.nvim/README.md

   },
 ```

+> **🔥 FIRE HAZARD 🔥**
-> [!WARNING]
+>
-> **🔥 FIRE HAZARD 🔥** Feel free to experiment with all the configuration options, but be aware that some combinations may cause your cursor to flicker or even **catch fire**.
+> Feel free to experiment with all the configuration options, but be aware that some combinations may cause your cursor to flicker or even **catch fire**.
 That can happen with the following settings:
 > ```lua
 >   opts = {
 >     cursor_color = "#ff8800",